 Course Admissions Information

-For course admission information (including the OP/selection rank profile for semester 1, 2020 admissions) please refer to the individual course entry using the Course Search section of QTAC’s website.
+For course admission information (including the ATAR/selection rank profile for semester 1, 2022 admissions) please refer to the individual course entry using the Course Search section of QTAC’s website.

 James Cook University